cweisel/dotfiles/README.markdown

 got a place to stash them, that'll change!

 I forked @holman's because I like the level of organization he's got, and because there were some nifty tricks in there that'll be useful.
-I don't use zsh or a Mac at the moment, but the basics mechanics of installation and the path munging are all here, so why re-invent the wheel?
+I don't use zsh at the moment, but the basics mechanics of installation and the path munging are all here, so why re-invent the wheel?

 ## install